liangyuwei/sign_language_robot/arm_hand_capture/README.md

 6. Record **1** piece of data *specifically* for the case of index-middle finger crossover, e.g. word 'is' in Chinese Sign Language.
   Naming convention: **lr_index_middle_crossover**.

+7. Poke at the ground vertically or align both hands horizontally,to obtain the hand length of the demonstrator, i.e. distance from hand mocap marker to the handtip'.

-7. (Optional) Precaution for possible requirement of *IK accurate* in the future, e.g. motions that require the tip of thumb to reach another fingertip.
+8. (Optional) Precaution for possible requirement of *IK accurate* in the future, e.g. motions that require the tip of thumb to reach another fingertip.
   Naming convention: **lr_thumb_{index/middle/ring/little}_attached**.

-8. (Optional) Some test cases for evaluating the effectiveness of dataglove calibration:
+9. (Optional) Some test cases for evaluating the effectiveness of dataglove calibration:

-    (1) Move thumbs to reach the fingertips of the other fingers in turn. (*IK accurate*) (2) Attach thumbs and other fingertips, and move around. (*IK accurate*, already recorded in Step 7) (3) Bend all four fingers of both hands simultaneously. (*FK accurate*) (4) Abduct and adduct all the fingers multiple times. (*FK accurate*) (5) 'gun' motion in CSL. (*FK accurate*)
+    (1) Move thumbs to reach the fingertips of the other fingers in turn. (*IK accurate*)

+    (2) Attach thumbs and other fingertips, and move around. (*IK accurate*, already recorded in Step 7)

+    (3) Bend all four fingers of both hands simultaneously. (*FK accurate*)

+    (4) Abduct and adduct all the fingers multiple times. (*FK accurate*)

+    (5) 'gun' motion in CSL. (*FK accurate*)

     (6) Keep the index fingers of both hands aligned, and bend them simultaneously. (*FK accurate*, can be used to inspect the accuracy of S3 sensors of both hands.)

-    (7) Rotate thumbs around the index fingers. (*FK accurate*) (8) Bend thumbs until they reach the palms. (*FK accurate*) (9) Put thumbs in-between index and middle, middle and ring. (*FK accurate*) (10) Thumbs up. (*FK accurate*)
+    (7) Rotate thumbs around the index fingers. (*FK accurate*)

+    (8) Bend thumbs until they reach the palms. (*FK accurate*)

+    (9) Put thumbs in-between index and middle, middle and ring. (*FK accurate*)

+    (10) Thumbs up. (*FK accurate*)

     (11) Hold a Fist. (*FK accurate*)

     (12) Cross the middle over index finger. (*FK accurate*, a special case)